Mona Neubaur

 Mona Neubaur (born 1 July 1977) is a German politician from Alliance 90/The Greens who has been serving as Deputy Minister-President of North Rhine-Westphalia and also as State Minister for Economics, Industry, Climate Protection and Energy in the second cabinet of Minister-President Hendrik Wüst since 29 June 2022.
-She previously the leader of her party in North Rhine-Westphalia.
+She was previously the leader of her party in North Rhine-Westphalia.

 Early life and career

 Born to a nurse, Neubaur grew up in Pöttmes.
 In 1997 she moved to Düsseldorf to study education, sociology and psychology.

 From 2007 to 2014, Neubaur worked for the Heinrich Böll Foundation in Düsseldorf.

 Political career

 Neubau joined the Green Party in 1999.
 From 2007 to 2015, she served as chairwoman of the Green Party in Düsseldorf.

 From 2014 to 2022, Neubaur served as co-chair of the Green Party in North Rhine-Westphalia, alongside Sven Lehmann (2014–2018) and Felix Banaszak (2018–2022).

 Neubaur was nominated by her party as delegate to the Federal Convention for the purpose of electing the President of Germany in 2022.